Congregatio Discipulorum Domini | |

 Affiliations | Catholic Church |

-Congregation of the Disciples of the Lord (also known as, Congregatio Discipulorum Domini also its translation in Latin) is a Catholic religious institute, founded by future Cardinal Celso Costantini, an Italian, on 4 January 1927 at Xuanhua (Süanhwafu) of Hebei Province in China.
+Congregation of the Disciples of the Lord (also known as, Congregatio Discipulorum Domini also its translation in Latin) is a Catholic religious institute, founded by future Cardinal Celso Costantini, an Italian, in 1928 at Xuanhua (Süanhwafu) of Hebei Province in China.[1]
 It was the only Catholic institute to be established in Asia.